MUtils-MC/MChallenge/.github/assets/README-Modrinth.md

 🏷️ **Tags**
 - `Fun` - Easy Challenge with fun in focus
 - `Multiplayer` - Needs 2 or more players.
-Perfect for a little party!
+Perfect for a little party!<br>*Currently requires full access*
 </details><details><summary><b>No Same Items</b> ▪ <img src='https://mutils.net/images/mc/grab/items/wither_rose.png' width='18'></summary>
 If you collect a item, wich was already collected, you loose one heart